mricon/b4/docs/contributor/prep.rst

     [b4]
       send-series-to = some@list.name

+This may also be already set by the project, if they have a ``.b4-config`` file in the root of their git repository.

 .. _prep_flags:

 Prep command flags
 ------------------
+Please also see :ref:`contributor_settings`, which allow setting or modifying defaults for some of these flags.

 ``-c, --auto-to-cc``
   Automatically populate the cover letter with addresses collected from commit trailers.
 If a ``MAINTAINERS`` file is found, together with